rabbitmq/rabbitmq-website/docs/local-random-exchange.md

     messages published on the node with no consumers will be dropped.

     The best way to ensure that, is to configure consumers with one specific node to connect to.
-If that node is unavailable, these consumers will not (are expected not ot be) available either.
+If that node is unavailable, these consumers will not be (and are expected not to be) available either.
   </li>
   <li>
     On the publisher side, there is some flexibility: if a publisher reconnects to another node,